 The Arch Monk cleared his throat.
 “Then I will call for an assembly tomorrow so everyone will know what he’s done.
 Farley, have you written all of this down?”

 Mien forgotten about the priest and saw him still seated at the small desk.
-His hair was a little out of place and his robe a bit ruffled.
+His hair was a little out of place and his robe ruffled.
 However, he dutifully was writing and nodded.
 “Every bit, Sir.”

 “Good.
 I’m done here.
 I’m going to my chambers.
 My head can’t take anymore.”